Levrk/SoundWaves/readme.md

 - run the waves.py file ("python3 waves.py" in terminal)
 - select your desired wavetype
 - select desired amplitude/frequency for your wave
-- press +/- to layer waves
+- press "+/-" to layer waves
 - choose between multiplying and adding each additional wave
-- press Visualize to see what you have made!
+- press "visualize" to see what you have made!

 created by Lev Roland-Kalb

-Last updated: 1/28/2023
+Last updated: 1/31/2023